Greater Manchester'sActive Travel Mission

 Behaviour change

-We have a ‘Right Mix’ for 50% of all journeys to be made by walking cycling and public transport.
+We have a ‘Right Mix’ for 50% of all journeys to be made by walking, cycling and public transport.
 We’re enabling people to change the way they travel, making journeys by foot, on a bike or on wheels and reducing the number of trips made by car.

-Communications & engagement
+Communications and engagement

 We’re committed to keeping you updated as we roll out improvements.
-We promise to make sure our communications are open, honest and easy for everyone to understand, and its simple to find out how to get around actively.
+We promise to make sure our communications are open, honest and easy for everyone to understand, and simple to find out how to get around actively.

 School travel

 We want to make sure Greater Manchester schools and other educational facilities can support young people to travel by cycling, walking and wheeling.
-Whether that’s through school streets, cycle stands or better education.
+Whether that’s through School Streets, cycle stands or better education.

 Infrastructure delivery